-Region Groups provide control over where your data resides: each database, its storage, and its compute services exist in a specific geographic region.
-The capability makes it possible to comply with data locality legislation, such as the General Data Protection Regulation (GDPR) in Europe, while benefiting from Fauna’s distributed service features.
+Region Groups give you control over where your data resides.
+Each database, including storage, and compute services exist in a separate geographic region.
+This makes it possible to comply with data locality legislation, such as the General Data Protection Regulation (GDPR) while benefiting from the built-in Fauna distributed service features.

-The nodes in a Region Group are physically located (relatively speaking) close together, which reduces the round-trip time to acknowledge consistent writes (compared to global replication), improving performance for many workloads.
+Region Group nodes are physically located relatively close together, which reduces the round-trip time to acknowledge consistent writes compared to global replication, improving performance for many workloads.

-A database and all of its contents, including child databases, can only exist in a single Region Group.
+A database and all its contents, including child databases, can exist only in a single Region Group.

 United States: three replicas in the United States

 Global: two replicas in the United States, one replica in Europe

 An intelligent routing layer is used to connect your client applications to the Region Group for your database based on the secret.
 No change to your client applications is needed to use Region Groups.